hakirisec/hakiri_toolbelt/README.md

 $ hakiri system:steps
 ~~~

-After you are done, Hakiri CLI will scrape versions of technologies in your stack and show you all active CVE vulnerabilities.
+After you are done, Hakiri Toolbelt will scrape versions of technologies in your stack and show you all active CVE vulnerabilities.

 The wizard is a good way to get a taste of Hakiri but it's not really useful for real work.
 A much better setup suitable for production is a manifest file that the user can configure with technologies that are part of the stack and then run tests against it.

-Hakiri CLI can generate a generic manifest file with the following command:
+Hakiri Toolbelt can generate a generic manifest file with the following command:

 ~~~
 $ hakiri manifest:generate